liam1408/Assembler/README.md

 # Assembler
-This Project was a part of Systems programming laboratory course (note that project assignment is in ...)
+This Project was a part of Systems programming laboratory course (note that project assignment is in booklet.pdf assignment 14 )
 ## -Test File
 ![image](https://github.com/user-attachments/assets/47b9cb36-1e8a-4424-a4c9-ec9e46a05533)
 ## Running File